James Mangold: 2013–present

 In February 2018, it was announced that Mangold was set to direct a film about the 1966 24 Hours of Le Mans, with Christian Bale and Matt Damon starring as Ken Miles and Carroll Shelby respectively, and Jez Butterworth, John-Henry Butterworth and Jason Keller writing the script.
 The film, titled Ford v Ferrari, was released in November 2019 to critical acclaim and became a box office success, grossing $225 million worldwide.
 The film received 4 nominations including Best Picture, with two wins for Best Film Editing and Best Sound Editing at the 92nd Academy Awards.

-In February 2020, it was announced that Mangold was in talks to direct the then untitled fifth film in the Indiana Jones franchise, later revealed to be titled Indiana Jones and the Dial of Destiny, taking over for Steven Spielberg, who directed the first four films in the franchise and will now instead act as producer.
-In May 2020, it was officially confirmed that Mangold will serve as director.
+In February 2020, it was announced that Mangold was in talks to direct the then untitled fifth film in the Indiana Jones franchise, later revealed to be titled Indiana Jones and the Dial of Destiny, taking over for Steven Spielberg, who directed the first four films in the franchise and instead served as one of the executive producers.
+In May 2020, it was officially confirmed that Mangold would serve as director.
 Filming began in the United Kingdom in June 2021, and wrapped in February 2022.
-The film is expected to be released on June 30, 2023.
+The film was released on June 30, 2023.

-Mangold was announced in early 2020 to direct the Bob Dylan biopic A Complete Unknown, starring Timothée Chalamet.
-Despite production delays due to the COVID-19 pandemic and Mangold committing to Indiana Jones, Chalamet told Variety in November 2022 that he was still preparing for the role and that "the winds that are blowing are blowing in a very positive direction".
-In early 2022, Mangold was similarly announced to be directing a Buster Keaton biopic for 20th Century Studios based on Marion Meade's Buster Keaton: Cut to the Chase, for which executives had been looking for writers to adapt the book into a script for Mangold to direct.
-In February 2023, Mangold was reported by The Hollywood Reporter to be in early talks to direct a film based on the Swamp Thing, as part of James Gunn's and Peter Safran's newly-announced "Chapter One: Gods and Monsters" film slate for the DC Universe, after the releases of his Indiana Jones film and Bob Dylan biopic.

-Favorite films

-In 2002, Mangold participated in the Sight & Sound film polls of that year.
-Held every ten years to select the greatest films of all time, contemporary directors were asked to select ten films of their choice.
-Mangold, however, picked 11, which are listed below: